Efficient Unlearning with Privacy Guarantees: Experimental results

-\paragraph{Evaluation metrics} The utility of the ML models was evaluated using accuracy (Acc) for the Adult, Heart and CIFAR-10 data sets.
+\paragraph{Evaluation metrics} The utility of the ML models was evaluated using accuracy (Acc) for the Adult, Heart, and CIFAR10 data sets.
 For the Credit data set, which has a significant class imbalance (only 6.92\% of the data belong to the positive class), the area under the ROC curve (AUC) was used instead.
-The effectiveness of forgetting was assessed using the loss-based~\cite{yeom2018privacy} and the entropy-based~\cite{salem2019ml} membership inference attacks (MIAs) implemented in TensorFlow Privacy~\footnote{\url{https://www.tensorflow.org/responsible_ai/privacy/guide}}.
-We employed AUC to evaluate MIAs~\cite{watson2021importance, he2022semi}, as our objective was to quantify the trade-off between true and false positives of member and non-member data points.
+The effectiveness of forgetting was assessed using RMIA~\cite{zarifzadeh2024lowcost}, a membership inference attack that scores each sample by comparing its likelihood under the target model with that of the reference models.
+We used 8 offline reference models for RMIA and evaluated it using both AUC and the true positive rate at 1\% false positive rate (TPR@1\%FPR), which are the two main metrics used to evaluate MIA effectiveness.

-\paragraph{Privacy models} We used the two privacy models described in Section \ref{sec:eupg} for the tabular data sets.
-To enable a fair comparison, we applied both privacy models to all attributes except the class attribute.
-To implement $k$-anonymity, we used the MDAV microaggregation algorithm~\cite{domingo2005ordinal} with one-hot encoded categorical attributes and the parameter $k \in \{3, 5, 10, 20, 80\}$.
+\paragraph{Privacy guarantees} To allow a fair comparison between probabilistic $k$-anonymity and DP, we applied both privacy guarantees to all attributes of the tabular data sets, except the class attribute.

+To implement probabilistic $k$-anonymity on the tabular data sets, we used the MDAV microaggregation algorithm~\cite{domingo2005ordinal} to compute clusters of at least $k$ records.
+Within each cluster, we applied column-wise permutation: each quasi-identifier attribute column is independently permuted.
+For probabilistic $k$-anonymity on the CIFAR10 image data set, we extracted 512-dimensional latent features from an ImageNet-pretrained ResNet18 model and used them to form MDAV clusters of at least $k$ images.
+Within each cluster, we then applied pixel-wise permutation, independently shuffling each pixel position across images in the cluster.